Constructing Parsimonious Analytic Models for Dynamic Systems via Symbolic Regression: Theoretical Background

 where $n_y$ and $n_u$ are user-defined integer parameters based on the expected system's order, and $g$ is a static function, different from the function $f$ used in the state-space model \eqref{eq:model}.

 For the ease of notation, we group the lagged outputs and inputs into one vector:

 and write model \eqref{eq:model0-narx} as:

-The reward function, the return, the value function and the optimal control action \eqref{eq:reward}--\eqref{eq:hillclimb} are defined analogously using the regressor $\varphi$ instead of the state variable $x$.

-Note that in this setting, the model function and also the policy has to be found from data samples living in a space that is very different from the state space.
+Note that in this setting, the model function and also the control policy are found from data samples which live in a space that is very different from the state space.
 The lagged outputs $y_k, y_{k-1}, \ldots, y_{k-n_y+1}$ are highly correlated and therefore span a deformed space.
-This creates a problem for many types of approximators.
+This presents a problem for many types of approximators.
 For instance, basis functions defined by the Cartesian product of the individual lagged variables will cover the whole product space $y_k \times y_{k-1} \times \ldots \times y_{k-n_y+1}$, while data samples only span a small, diagonally oriented part of the space, as illustrated in Figure~\ref{fig:compare-pend-scatter}.
 The SR approach described in this paper does not suffer from such drawbacks.

+In this paper, we use reinforcement learning as the control method of choice.
+Please refer to \ref{sec:rl} for details on the RL method used.